 Best Buy Co.
-(BBBY) interim Chief Executive Officer Mike Mikan said the consumer-electronics retailer is “on track” to deliver on its annual plan and will focus more on training employees.
+(BBBY:US) interim Chief Executive Officer Mike Mikan said the consumer-electronics retailer is “on track” to deliver on its annual plan and will focus more on training employees.

 Best Buy has “work to do,” Mikan said today at the company’s annual shareholder meeting at its headquarters in Richfield, Minnesota.